joedank/ARdash/memory-bank/techContext.md

 # Technical Context: Construction Management Web Application

 ## Technologies Used
+### Database Extensions
+- **work_type_materials**: Bidirectional mapping between work types and material products
+  - Maps work types to their required materials with quantity calculations
+  - Stores quantity per unit and measurement unit information
+  - Enables detailed material lists for estimating
+  - Integrated with the product catalog for consistent material references
+- **work_type_tags**: Safety and permit requirements for work types
+  - Stores flexible tag assignments for safety, permitting, and licensing requirements
+  - Enables colored visual indicators based on risk level (red for high risk, amber for permit, etc.)
+  - Allows filtering and searching for work types by safety requirements
+  - Integrates with PromptEngine to provide safety guidance in LLM prompts
+- **work_type_cost_history**: Historical cost tracking with region support
+  - Records cost changes over time with timestamps and user attribution
+  - Supports region-specific cost data to account for geographic variations
+  - Enables trend analysis and cost tracking for business intelligence
+  - Serves as an audit trail for cost changes
+- **pgvector**: Vector similarity search extension for PostgreSQL enabling semantic similarity matching
+  - Used for vector embeddings storage and similarity search
+  - Creates 384-dimensional vector column in products and work_types tables
+  - Provides efficient cosine similarity operations via `<=>` operator
+  - Used with `ivfflat` index for optimized performance
+  - Configured for future expansion with name_vec columns
+- **pg_trgm**: Trigram matching extension for PostgreSQL enabling fuzzy text search and string similarity
+  - Used for text-based similarity matching
+  - Handles typos and small wording variations
+  - Activated with `%%` operator and `similarity()` function
+  - Provides duplicate protection with configurable threshold (0.85 for work types)
+  - Implemented with GIN index on text columns for performance
+  - Complements vector search for comprehensive matching

 ### Frontend
 - **Vue.js**: Progressive JavaScript framework for building user interfaces
 - **Pinia**: State management for Vue applications